 The vision of the Global Young Academy (GYA) is science for all; science for the future, and its mission to give a voice to young scientists around the world.

-The GYA develops, connects and mobilises young talent from six continents, and empowers young researchers to lead international, interdisciplinary and intergenerational dialogue.
+The GYA develops, connects and mobilises young talent from six continents, and empowers young researchers to lead international, interdisciplinary and intergenerational dialogue and contribute to societal challenges.
 The GYA aims to elevate the voice of young scientists in evidence-informed and inclusive global, regional and national decision making.

 The vibrancy of this global community is a result of the energy of its members, who are passionate about the role of science in creating a better world.